 Kading believes that Tupac’s case will never go to court.
 Almost of the suspects and witnesses with key information are dead.
 Orlando Anderson died in 1998 during a Compton gun battle.
 Combs’s associate Eric “von Zip” Martin perished in 2012.
-Terrence Brown — whom Kading believes was one of the men in the white Cadillac during the drive-by — was killed this year in a medical-marijuana dispensary.Yafeu Fula, also known as Yaki Kadafi of rap group the Outlawz, claimed to know the identity of Tupac’s assassin.
+Terrence Brown — whom Kading believes was one of the men in the white Cadillac during the drive-by — was killed in 2015 in a medical-marijuana dispensary.Yafeu Fula, also known as Yaki Kadafi of rap group the Outlawz, claimed to know the identity of Tupac’s assassin.
 A gunman took him down two months after Tupac.
 In 2014, Keffe D failed to appear in a California Superior Court for sentencing related to drug charges.
 He’s remained a fugitive from justice ever since.

 Sean Combs has always entirely denied any involvement in the crimes.
 He responded to Kading’s allegations by writing an email to L.A.
 Weekly, “This story is pure fiction and completely ridiculous.”

 While Knight may have dodged a bullet in the Biggie murder, his legal troubles continue.
 At present, the formidable rap honcho is locked up in Los Angeles.
 He’s facing charges of murder and attempted murder after pleading not guilty to allegations that in January 2015 he ran over two men with his truck, killing one, outside a Compton burger restaurant.

 Sean Combs continues to dominate hip-hop, and has an estimated net worth of over $800 million.